t1gu1/flutter-starter/README.md

 ## Firebase

-Make sure you [setup firebase](https://firebase.google.com/docs/flutter/setup?platform=android) with your project
+It's currently link to a test one on mine (To make your test rapidly of that Repo #imSoNice) but if make sure you [setup firebase](https://firebase.google.com/docs/flutter/setup?platform=android) with your project to continue your development.

-There should be things to replace:
+There should be things to replace: (When you will setup your proper firebase)

 - A file for IOS (`/ios/Runner/GoogleService-Info.plist`)
 - A file for Android (`/android/app/google-services.json`)